Insights from the Design Space Exploration of Flow-Guided Nanoscale Localization: Evaluation Results

 \section{Evaluation Results}

 Figure~\ref{fig:nr_nanobots} depicts the performance achieved by the two solutions as a function of the number of administered nanodevices.
-As visible from the figure, Solution~2 generally outperforms Solution~1 in regard to the point accuracy metric.
-For example, in the scenario assuming 128 nanodevices deployed within the bloodstream, Solution~2 yields the median localization error of around 25~cm throughout the duration of the simulation run.
-In contrast, for Solution~1 this error is roughly 40~cm throughout the simulation.
-The same observation can be confirmed by the results depicted in Figures~\ref{fig:granularity} and~\ref{fig:threshold} demonstrating the influence of the event sampling granularity and event detection threshold of the performance of the considered solutions, respectively.
-Similar conclusion can be made when observing the region detection accuracy, although in this case the improvements yielded by Solution~2 are less pronounced and in the range of several percent.
-The reason for such a behavior comes from the fact that Solution~1 is an of-the-shelf flow-guided localization approach.
-As such, its hyperparameters have not been fine-tuned for the raw datasets utilized in this study, which is in contrast to the in-house made and finely-tuned Solution~2.
+The figure shows that the in-house solution generally outperforms the off-the-shelf solution regarding the point accuracy metric.
+For example, in the scenario assuming 128 deployed nanodevices, the in-house solution yields a median localization error of around 25~cm throughout the simulation run.
+In contrast, this error is roughly 40~cm throughout the simulation for the off-the-shelf solution.
+This can be confirmed by the results depicted in Figures~\ref{fig:granularity} and~\ref{fig:threshold} demonstrating the influence of the event sampling granularity and event detection threshold of the performance of the considered solutions, respectively.
+A similar conclusion can be drawn when observing the region detection accuracy, although in this case, the improvements yielded by the in-house solution are less pronounced and in the range of several percent.
+This is observed because the off-the-shelf solution is not tailored to our framework data.
+As such, its hyperparameters have not been fine-tuned for the raw datasets utilized in this study, in contrast to the in-house-made solution.